olohmann/azure-hands-on-labs/labs/07_iac/iac.md

 here simple.
 Start points for more complex in [Azure Quickstart Templates](https://azure.microsoft.com/en-us/resources/templates/) ([github version](https://github.com/Azure/azure-quickstart-templates))

+Introduce Idempotency as the gold standard for repeatability and maintainability

 ### Objectives

 In this hands-on lab, you will learn how to:

+- Automate Azure by using the Azure Command Line Interface 2.0 ([Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest)) on Windows or Linux
 - Generate a basic [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) from an existing Azure deployment
-- Deploy ARM templates with parameters using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest )
+- Deploy ARM templates with parameters using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest)
 - Use ARM [Template Functions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-functions) to create dynamic, repeatable templates and reduce the number of needed parameters
 - Initialize Terraform with the [Azure Provider](https://www.terraform.io/docs/providers/azurerm/) and create a simple Azure deployment
 - Use Terraform [variables](https://www.terraform.io/docs/configuration/variables.html) to parameterize an Azure deployment